Top tips for reading in another language

 Writing a diary and talking about your day in your target language is a great way to improve your language skills.
 By reading over your own writing and reflecting on your experiences in a foreign language – you’ll become a more fluent writer as well as a more confident reader.

-3. Ask your exchange partner for written feedback
+3. Ask your language exchange partner for written feedback

 To ensure you’re making enough progress throughout your language exchange process, it’s important that your partner provides you with constructive feedback.
 If you’re hoping to improve your reading abilities, then you could ask for written feedback rather than verbal.
 Your partner can point out any errors in your vocabulary and speech, whilst giving you an insight into how this type of feedback would usually be written in their language.